manthis/alyra-project1/README.md

   2. I then implemented the different methods in order to fulfill the contract specifications provided above.

   👉 Most of the errors are not handled programmatically but left to the EVM.
-Ex: the state machine doesn't control its bounds.
-If it is required to move to a step which does not exist (an unknown index of the table), an error occurs and is handled by the EVM.
+Ex:

   👉 Concerning winners: this smart contract does not handle equality between propositions and will select the first one with the highest score as the winner.